Acoustic tag: Lakes

 In the Laurentian Great Lakes, acoustic telemetry has addressed a variety of fishery research and management concerns through research conducted through the Great Lakes Acoustic Telemetry Observation System (GLATOS).
 Estimates of spawning site fidelity have been made for lake trout and walleye.

 Acoustic telemetry has also been used to inform invasive species management through the use of Judas fish, or tagged fish used to "betray" the location or behaviors of others.
 Acoustic tags were used on sea lamprey in the Great Lakes to determine the effectiveness of traps at physical removal and to locate potential spawning locations.
-They have also been used on common carp throughout North Ameruca to identify seasonal aggregations for future exploitation and removal.
+They have also been used on common carp throughout North America to identify seasonal aggregations for future exploitation and removal.

 Limitations

 Although incredibly valuable as a research and management tool, acoustic tags have some limitations.
 Foremost, the equipment required for acoustic telemetry (e.g., tags, receivers, replacement batteries for receivers, mounting and deployment materials for receivers) can be cost-prohibitive especially in comparison to other techniques such as radio telemetry.
-For example, acoustic receivers can cost more than $2,000 USD per unit while tags can range from $200 - $1,000 USD per unit, depending on model.
+For example, acoustic receivers can cost more than US$2,000 per unit while tags can range from $200 - US$1,000 per unit, depending on model.
 Additionally, acoustic tags have variable detection range depending on habitat type, tag size, and environmental conditions.
 Variability in detection or poor detection probability could ultimately influence conclusions made from data and therefore is important to account for by range testing.
 Considerations on project scale and timeframe are necessary before implementing acoustic telemetry.